clgiebink/UT_FVS/README.md

 # UT_FVS
-Using FIA tree-ring data to create tree growth models, which will inform forest management tools (FVS).
+Using tree-ring and forest inventory data to create a species-specific tree growth model to inform a widely used forest management tool - the Forest Vegetation Simulator.

 ## Project Summary